xremap/xremap/README.md

         held: Ctrl_L
         alone: Backspace
         interruptable:
-          # ignore mouse movement when using --mouse
+          # Ignore mouse movement when using --mouse
+          # This is the default
           not: [XRIGHTCURSOR, XLEFTCURSOR, XDOWNCURSOR, XUPCURSOR]
       Alt_L:
         held: Alt_L
         alone: Space
         alone_timeout_millis: 200
         interruptable:
-          # only allow alt+tab to interrupt tapping alt
+          # Only allow alt+tab to interrupt tapping alt
           only: Tab
 ```

 Input events that would interrupt the `alone` press of these multi-purpose keys will be handled as
 normal but without interrupting the key press.

 You can set `interruptable: false` to completely disable interruption.
-The default value when the
-field is not present is `interruptable: true`.
+Or let all keys interrupt
+by setting `interruptable: true`, which also lets mouse wheel and mouse movement interrupt.

 ### keymap